blaxel-templates/cookbook/lovable/README.md

 # AI App Builder

 An AI-powered code generation agent that builds full-stack applications from natural language descriptions.
-Similar to Loveable, it features a split-screen interface with chat on the left and live preview on the right.
+Similar to Lovable, it features a split-screen interface with chat on the left and live preview on the right.
 Uses Claude Code for intelligent code generation inside secure Blaxel sandboxes.

 ## Features